 — Thomas S. Monson

 Each year, more than 200 presenters share a wealth of information.
-The presenters are faculty from Brigham Young University, instructors from Seminaries and Institutes of Religion of The Church of Jesus Christ of Latter-day Saints, and other experts in their fields.
+The presenters are faculty from Brigham Young University, instructors from Seminaries and Institutes of Religion of The Church of Jesus Christ of Latter-day Saints, and other experts in their field.
 A highlight of the program is a campus devotional that traditionally features a General Authority from The Church of Jesus Christ of Latter-day Saints.
 The devotional is open to the general public.

 Monday, 8:30 a.m. to 4:05 p.m.